 Import Jira Data to Google Sheets

 Jira is a popular bug tracking and development tool from Atlassian.
 In this guide, we’ll walk through how to pull data from the Jira REST API directly into Google Sheets, using the API Connector add-on for Sheets.
-We’ll first get an API key from Atlassian, and then set up a request to pull in user data to your spreadsheet.

 - Part 2: Create your API Request URL